School for Changemakers

 School for Changemakers Program is one of the best programs I have attended so far.
 It has good balance between inner self development, leadership and socio political discussion.
 Among the topics raised by the facilitator are, health, politics, arts, animal welfare, social cohesion, education, media and communications, equality and environment.

-The participants made of people different types of background but with a purpose, to make the world a better place by creating a world that works for everyone.
+The participants come from different types of background but with a purpose, to make the world a better place by creating a world that works for everyone.
 In the world of where most of the ideas/systems have been put into reality, as shared in the program, will eventually fade away.
 Such events should be allowed to take place on its own and allow new ideas to rise gently into reality.
 A series of questions like is it kind, is it true, is it necessary should be considered in order to create a sustainable action for change.
 Constantly looking for answers and believing what you think as true will solidify your purpose and plan of action.
 On top of that, building a community that shares the same idea will create a solidarity for the idea.
 However every initial step requires courage and identifying the meaning of courage for oneself and the source of courage will help along the idea implementation.
 The courage includes being clear on what you want, trying to change the situation and not bluntly accepting things as they are.

 Some very humble sharing was done by Grampari Team which consist of several good guidelines such as Don’t teach quiet time, practise it with them., You are not bigger than them., Don’t go there to do work, motivate them to do work., spirituality and action leads to faster change.
 In Statemenship Session, lots of sharing was done covering the global citizens such as too much of hate and less liking among the citizens.
 Some global citizens came up with thoughts what if certain groups don’t exist.
 As no one is pure evil, knowing the presence of others and respecting their rights may lead to a world that works for everyone.
 In order to draw strength through this effort, we should remember people who have faced greater pain and we should also strive to find the strength through pain, beyond pain.
 Genuine interest in other person connects people.
 Having self-awareness of own shortcoming creates compassionate environment for discussion.
 All of this leads to a common identity of purpose.